 Illinois Eviction Laws: What You Should Know

 During times of personal or financial struggle, the nightmare of being evicted from your rental home can become very real.
 If you are facing eviction, you may feel hopeless or unsure where to turn.
-However, the process of evicting a tenant in Illinois involves many complex steps for the landlord to follow and if not followed properly, this can result in a failed eviction.
+However, the process of involves many complex steps for the landlord to follow and if not followed properly, this can result in a failed eviction.
 As a tenant, it's important to understand these laws if you choose to fight your eviction.

 Whether you believe the eviction is unlawful or are under the impression that your landlord is not following the correct procedure, this DoNotPay guide can help you understand Illinois eviction laws to better your chances of staying in your home.